Mathematica is installed on all classroom computers.

 Resources for educators

-- How To Create a Lecture Slideshow – Video tutorial Learn how to create a slideshow for class that shows a mixture of graphics, calculations, and nicely formatted text, with live calculations or animations.
+- Preparing and Giving Presentations Learn how to create a slideshow presentation that combines graphics, calculations, and nicely formatted text, with live calculations or animations.

 - Wolfram Demonstrations Project Download pre-built, open-code examples from a daily-growing collection of interactive visualizations, spanning a remarkable range of topics.

-- Wolfram Training Education Courses Access on-demand and live courses on Mathematica, SystemModeler, and other Wolfram technologies.
+- Wolfram U Courses on Classroom Resources & Instruction Access on-demand and live courses on using Mathematica, SystemModeler, and other Wolfram technologies in your classroom.

 Research with Mathematica